Recidivism: Kentucky

 A study was done by Robert Stanz in Jefferson County, Kentucky, which discussed an alternative to jail time.
 The alternative was "home incarceration" in which the defendant would complete his or her time at home instead of in jail.
-According to the study: "Results show that the majority of offenders do successfully complete the program, but that a majority are also re-arrested within 5 years of completion."
+According to the study: "Results show that the majority of offenders do successfully complete the program, but that a majority are also rearrested within 5 years of completion."
 In doing this, they added to the rate of recidivism.
 In doing a study on the results of this program, Stanz considered age, race, neighborhood, and several other aspects.
 Most of the defendants who fell under the recidivism category included those who were younger, those who were sentenced for multiple charges, those accruing fewer technical violations, males, and those of African-American descent.
 In contrast, a study published by the African Journal of Criminology and Justice Studies in 2005 used data from the Louisiana Department of Public Safety and Corrections to examine 2,810 juvenile offenders who were released in the 1999/2000 fiscal year.

 The study built a socio-demographic of the offenders who were returned to the correctional system within a year of release.
 There was no significant difference between black offenders and white offenders.
 The study concluded that race does not play an important role in juvenile recidivism.
 The findings ran counter to conventional beliefs on the subject, which may not have controlled for other variables.